Public Service Act 1999 and subordinate legislation

-The principle Act governing the operation of the Australian Public Service is the Public Service Act 1999.
+The principle Act governing the operation of the Australian Public Service is the:

 The Act is supported by the following subordinate legislation:

-- Public Service Regulations 1999 (link to ComLaw website).
+- Public Service Regulations 1999 (link to Federal Register of Legislation (FRL) website).
 These Regulations include provisions relating to the functions of the Australian Public Service Commissioner and the Merit Protection Commissioner (MPC) (link to MPC); the employer powers of Agency Heads; non-ongoing (temporary) employment arrangements; and use and disclosure of personal information.

 - Australian Public Service Commissioner's Directions 2016.
 These Directions include provisions relating to the APS Values; recruitment and selection; performance management; handling of suspected Code of Conduct breaches; and other employment matters.